h2oai/h2o-3/h2o-docs/new_look_docs/includes/_DataScienceH2O-Dev.rst

 -  Improved ability to train on categorical variables (using the ``nbins_cats`` parameter)
 -  Minor changes in histogramming logic for some corner cases
--  By default, DRF now builds half as many trees for binomial problems, similar to GBM: one tree to estimate class 0, probability p0, class 1 probability is 1-p0.
+-  By default, DRF builds half as many trees for binomial problems, similar to GBM: it uses a single tree to estimate class 0 (probability "p0"), and then computes the probability of class 0 as :math:`1.0 - p0`.
+For multiclass problems, a tree is used to estimate the probability of each class separately.

 There was some code cleanup and refactoring to support the following
 features: